-Leaving Dorrigo mountain at 8:10am I rode through Ebor, Armidale where I stopped for breakfast, the Cathedral Rock national park, Uralla which is a very cozy town and one that I wish I stayed a bit longer in and finally arriving in Tamworth at 2:00pm.
+Leaving Dorrigo mountain at 8:10am I rode through Ebor, Armidale where I stopped for breakfast, the Cathedral Rock national park, Uralla which is a very cozy town and one that I wish I stayed a bit longer in, before finally arriving in Tamworth at 2:00pm.
 I am a sucker for beautiful views so I stopped at every opportunity to take some amazing shots.

 Arriving in Tamworth I was excited, looking forward to the bars and making new friends.
 It was quiet!
-At first I thought it was probably because it was a Saturday, maybe it was late in the afternoon.
+At first I thought it was probably because it was a Saturday?
+Maybe it was late in the afternoon?
 Where were all the country music bars that I was told about??
-Anyway I took it easy when I got there and then decided to head out later in the night.
+Anyway, I decided to take it easy when I got there and then decided to head out later in the night.

 It was a fun night but it was getting late and so I decided to head back to the hotel.